backstage/backstage/docs/getting-started/configuration.md

 yarn dev
 ```

-It should start as normal.
-If it's completely started you'll notice the catalog
+After Backstage is completely started you'll notice the catalog is populated
-is populated with the information, still coming from the configuration files.
-If
+with the information, still coming from the configuration files.
+If you add a
-you add a new component, or register an existing one it will be saved in the
+new component, or register an existing one it will be saved in the database.
-database.
-You can verify this by stopping the Backstage app and starting it
+Later in this tutorial you'll add a service, and you can test if it's persistent
-again.
+as advertised.

 If you want to read more about the database configuration, here's some helpful
 links: